graphile/pg-aggregates/README.md

 }
 ```

-You can continue to use yor `@aggregates` smart tags and smart comments if you already have them - it isn't necessary to replace them to behaviors.
+You can continue to use your `@aggregates` smart tags and smart comments if you already have them - it isn't necessary to replace them with behaviors.

 ## Thanks